Logical connective: Table and Hasse diagram

+Applications

+Logical connectives are used in computer science and in set theory.

 Computer science

 A truth-functional approach to logical operators is implemented as logic gates in digital circuits.
 Practically all digital circuits (the major exception is DRAM) are built up from NAND, NOR, NOT, and transmission gates; see more details in Truth function in computer science.
 Logical operators over bit vectors (corresponding to finite Boolean algebras) are bitwise operations.